oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-weaponizing-a-logitech-mouse.md

 We can now open a text editor and click the assigned button to see our macro in action:

 ![](/assets/mousehack/images/hello_friend_demo.gif)

+_Note: If Logitech enable the Lua scripted macros to be stored in the on-board memory, we can even achieve a zero-click exploit since there is an option to handle the events of a profile being loaded.
+Leaving just the default profile and adding a handler, will allow our code to execute whenever the mouse gets connected to a computer._

 As you can see the macro works, however it is "typing" rather slow.
 We can speed up things by going to the macro screen and disabling the "Use standard delays" checkbox.
 This adds another element to the interface, showing the actual delay between our keystrokes when we were recording them.
 We can delete the delay between each key down and key up event for each respective keystroke and manually set a delay between each pair to 1 ms to increase the overall "typing" speed.